-Type I Diabetes TCM Wellness Formula
+Type I Diabetes TCM Therapeutic R&D

 Centered on the 'Lower Wasting' theory of Xiao-Ke (Wasting-Thirst) disease, targeting kidney-yin deficiency and essence leakage, using authentic herbs for nourishing yin, supplementing kidney, and astringing essence — AI algorithm-optimized for syndrome differentiation, restoring pancreatic function through the Kidney Meridian of Foot-Shaoyin.
+Large-scale clinical trial subject recruitment and regulatory submission preparation are underway.

 Research Highlights